 Protecting vital infrastructure

-The lab will be able to test vulnerabilities of these systems on simulated and real-world equipment they control in a safe environment and will serve as a proving ground for producing robust systems for use at customer facilities.
+The center's lab will be able to test vulnerabilities of these systems on simulated and real-world equipment they control in a safe environment and will serve as a proving ground for producing robust systems for use at customer facilities.
 As a multinational company, Bechtel’s ability to move and procure equipment from key markets will support this testing.

 A successful cyber attack on a U.S. power grid could be more severe than a hurricane or large earthquake, affecting all elements of infrastructure from drinking water to food supply, shelter to transportation.